abrahamjuliot/creepjs/README.md

 ![image](https://user-images.githubusercontent.com/6946045/178409285-49b345f7-c9ef-4d25-a07b-41db8fc46711.png)

 ### Shadow
-Loose metric revision patterns can follow stable fingerprints like a shadow
+Loose fingerprint revision patterns can follow stable fingerprints like a shadow

 - Shadow: a string of 64 characters used to capture the history of fuzzy fingerprint diffs
 - Diffs or revisions may include browser updates, user settings and/or API tampering